 Maine Seacoast Mission’s scholarship programs help recent high school graduates and adults from Maine’s outer island and Downeast communities continue their educational paths and achieve their dreams.

-Since 1918, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s outer islands and Downeast coastal communities.
+Since the beginning of the program, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s outer islands and Downeast coastal communities.
 Each year we award about twenty-five scholarships based on students’ financial need and academic promise.
 Because our scholarships can be renewed for multiple years, the Mission has nearly 100 active scholars in any given year.

 Over the years, the post-secondary education and workforce landscapes continued to change from a focus on four-year liberal arts education to a myriad of ways to achieve higher education and workforce readiness.
 The Mission Scholarship program moved towards this realization by providing scholarships for individuals entering trade, technical, two and four-year colleges.